Class 370

 • From the end of July 1981 a full 14-car (6+2+6) formation was run with sets 006 & 007.

-• The launch into passenger service in December 1981 used 370006 (with 370002) in 6+2+2 formation.
+• This used 370006 (with 370002) in 6+2+2 formation.

 • After March 1983, 370007 was the only operational 6-car trailer set.
-The other sets were shortened.
+The other sets were shortened, with spare cars stored at Derby Litchurch Lane Works.

 • During 1984 regular running between Glasgow and London with passengers restarted, to evaluate passenger experience, initially with off-duty BR staff and families.